jrasmusson/ios-professional-course/Password-Reset/6-Lost-Focus-Interactions/README.md

 - running the app, entering text, and tapping on the other text field
 - typing text in via the keyboard and pressing return

+### Making the keyboard appear and disappear

+- Show how to make the keyboard appear (`Shift + Command + K`)

 ## Dismissing the keyboard with a tap gesture

 It would be nice if our users could more easily dismiss the keyboard by tapping anywhere on the screen.

-Let's add a gesture recognizer that resigns whatever is currently the first responder, and dismisses the keyboard with a single tap.
+Let's add a gesture recognizer that resigns whatever is currently the first responder, and dismisses the keyboard with a single tap one the view.

 **ViewController**